 Colorado Maintenance is Based Upon Factors, Not Formula

 Another teaching point is that Colorado divorce law isn’t completely controlled by the maintenance formula.
 While the formula is important, it is not intended be strictly applied in every case without looking at the facts.
+(Click here for a link to our Colorado Maintenance Calculator).

 Courts have broad authority to determine maintenance based upon what is right and fair, not what numbers in a formula say.
 And Brian’s success was because he showed the judge that Wife’s request to follow strictly the formula would result in an unjust amount.